Clear Range

-The Clear Range is a small mountain range located in the angle of the Fraser and Thompson Rivers in south-central British Columbia.
+The Clear Range is a small mountain range located in the angle of the Fraser and Thompson Rivers in south-central British Columbia, Canada.
 It has a small subdivision just northeast of that confluence named the Scarped Range.
 The Clear Range totals 16,270 km2 and is 75 km north to south and 35 km east to west (at its widest point).
 The Clear Range and its northward neighbour the Marble Range are both subranges of the Pavilion Range.

 It and the neighbouring Marble Range line the east bank of the Fraser River north of the town of Lytton, British Columbia.
 The Clear Range extends as far as the town of Pavilion and is bounded by the south wall of Marble Canyon on the north.
 The southeast flank of the Clear Range is the Thompson River between Ashcroft and Lytton, while to its northeast are the Cornwall and Trachyte Hills, and beyond them the Arrowstone Hills of the Bonaparte Plateau.
 The range is horseshoe-shaped, facing the high rangeland-plateau basin of Hat Creek, which drains northeast to join the Bonaparte River, a tributary of the Thompson.
 All of these areas, including the Clear Range, are classified by geographers as belonging to the Fraser Plateau, which is part of the Interior Plateau.